 Beautiful Soup allows you to find that specific HTML element by its ID:

-When you use the element’s ID, you can pick out one element from among the rest of the HTML.
-Now you can work with only this specific part of the page’s HTML.
-It looks like the soup just got a little thinner!
-However, it’s still quite dense.
+When you find an element by its ID, you can pick out one specific element from among the rest of the HTML, no matter how large the source code of the website is.
+Now you can focus on working with only this part of the page’s HTML.
+It looks like your soup just got a little thinner!
+Nevertheless, it’s still quite dense.

 Find Elements by HTML Class Name